Hyper-K\"ahler Fourfolds Fibered by Elliptic Products: Introduction

 \section{Introduction}

 Among projective complex manifolds with zero first Chern class, hyper-K\"ahler manifolds play a distinguished role, generalizing the class of K3 surfaces.
-In fact the hyper-K\"ahler manifolds of (complex) dimension 2 are precisely the K3 surfaces.
-In higher dimensions, dimension 4 and higher, few hyper-K\"ahler manifolds are known: two infinite classes introduced by Beauville (\cite{Beauville1}) and two exceptional cases discovered by O'Grady (\cite{og1} and \cite{og2}).
+In fact the hyper-K\"ahler manifolds of complex dimension two are precisely the K3 surfaces.
+In higher dimensions, dimension four and higher, few hyper-K\"ahler manifolds are known: two infinite classes introduced by Beauville (\cite{Beauville1}) and two exceptional cases discovered by O'Grady (\cite{og1} and \cite{og2}).
 Nonetheless, even in the first case of hyper-K\"ahler fourfolds, we are still far from a classification or even a proof that hyper-K\"ahler fourfolds form a bounded family.

-Just as elliptically fibered K3 surfaces are more amenable to study, so also fibered hyper-K\"ahler manifolds are better understood.
-By works of Matsushita and Hwang, (\cite{m} and \cite{hw}), every holomorphic fibration whose total space is a $2n$-dimensional hyper-K\"ahler has base manifold $\mathbb{P}^n$ and has general fiber an $n$-dimensional Abelian variety, up to a finite (unramified) cover.
+Just as elliptically fibered K3 surfaces are more amenable to study, also fibered hyper-K\"ahler manifolds over smooth bases are better understood.
+By works of Matsushita and Hwang, (\cite{m, m2} and \cite{hw}), every holomorphic fibration whose total space is a $2n$-dimensional hyper-K\"ahler manifold has base manifold $\mathbb{P}^n$ and has general fiber an $n$-dimensional Abelian variety.
 A hyper-K\"ahler manifold fibered over $\mathbb{P}^n$ with general fiber an Abelian variety is called an \emph{Abelian fibration}.
-Every Abelian fibered manifold is a ``Tate-Shafarevich twist'' of an Abelian fibration with a section, and the set of these twists coming from a given Abelian fibration is classified by a well-studied Tate-Shafarevich group.
-Thus from now on we assume that the Abelian fibration admits a section.
+Every Abelian fibered manifold is birational to a ``Tate-Shafarevich twist'' of an Abelian fibration with a section, and the set of these twists coming from a given Abelian fibration is classified by a well-studied Tate-Shafarevich group.
+Thus, from now on we assume that the Abelian fibration admits a section.

 The principal case is when the fibers are \emph{principally polarized} Abelian varieties.
 For hyper-K\"ahler fourfolds, the fiber will be a principally polarized Abelian surface.
 There are two types of such surfaces, depending on whether or not the polarizing divisor is irreducible or reducible, i.e., whether the Abelian surface is the Jacobian of a genus $2$ curve or a product of elliptic curves.
-Markushevich classified the first case, when the Abelian surface is the Jacobian of a genus $2$ curve.
+Markushevich classified the first case, when the Abelian surface is the Jacobian of a genus-$2$ curve.